-Astronomy buffs and stargazers will enjoy all of the February’s celestial happenings, including planetary pairings, and a partial solar eclipse.
+Astronomy buffs will enjoy this stargazer’s guide to February 2018 and all of the celestial happenings, including planetary pairings, and a partial solar eclipse.
 You may have noticed that there’s no full Moon listed in this month’s post — normally, you’d see February’s full Snow Moon listed here.
 To make up for it, we’ll have another double-Moon month in March!

 All times Eastern Daylight Time for the Northern Hemisphere:

 February 3 — The midpoint of winter.
 This is the official halfway point between the Winter Solstice and the Spring Equinox.

 February 7 — Early at around 2:30 a.m. local time, look toward the southeast sky where you’ll see the last quarter (“half”) Moon, about one-quarter of the way up from the horizon and sitting about 4° to its lower right is brilliant Jupiter in the middle of the constellation Libra.
 Jupiter comes up in the middle of the night – just before 1:30 a.m. at the start of February, and about a quarter to midnight at month’s end.
 But those wanting to get a good look would do better to go out before morning twilight begins and see the giant planet positioned moderately high in the south.
 You can glimpse Jupiter’s disk, as well as its four big satellites (first seen by Galileo with his crude telescope in 1610) through steadily held binoculars.
 Of course a telescope will provide a much better view.

 February 7 — The last quarter Moon at 10:54 a.m. will appear as a half Moon due to the direct sunlight, the illuminated part is decreasing progressing towards the new Moon phase.

 February 8 — Look to the south before dawn to spot the waxing crescent Moon and Jupiter paired up.